 The data output is one of the most important considerations to have when choosing a vendor as it will determine how easy it is to interpret results, lessen the chances of wrong interpretation, and speed up the decision-making process.

 Result output and reports should ideally be easy to understand and not psychology jargon-filled.
-It should be contextualized to your organization for easy implication understanding and it should assist the decision-maker with insights on candidates’ strengths and weaknesses.
+It should be contextualized to your organization for easy implication understanding and it should assist the decision-maker with insights into candidates’ strengths and weaknesses.

 Gaining The Most Out Of Psychometrics